 Learning analytics and elearning reporting offer insights into the progress of learners and ensure that objectives are being met.
-Viewing trends of participation, submissions and other data can assist educators improve the elearning experience, vastly helping retention rates and student successes.
+Viewing trends of participation, submissions and other data can assist educators in improving the online education experience, vastly helping retention rates and student successes.
 Here we explore 7 ways to view trends, analytics and data in your Moodle site.

 1. Events Monitoring

 A new feature introduced within Moodle 2.8, events monitoring allows admins and teachers to receive notification when certain events happen in Moodle.
 Watch the events monitor in action here and explore some event examples.